belion-freee/babaloa/README.md

 ### Sort options
 You can sort content for using sort options.
 You can use option value with Hash(only use desc) or String, Symbol.
-**Be sure to use the same hash key type as the header name** to be specified.
-It does not move if the type is different.

 ```ruby
 arr = [{ "col1" => "row2-1", "col2" => "row2-2", "col3" => "row2-3"},{"col1" => "row1-1", "col2" => "row1-2", "col3" => "row1-3"}]